jessefarrell/WestMacropadWorkshop2025/firmware/FW files - basic reference - iteration 1/demo3x3/readme.md

 # Overview
 This is the 3x3 keyboard which ONLY has the keys enabled, but no backlight.
-See "final" folder for the added backlight support.
+See "iteration 2" folder for the added backlight support.